Feedback-MPPI: Fast Sampling-Based MPC via Rollout Differentiation -- Adios low-level controllers: Methodology

-To evaluate the effectiveness of the proposed method in computing the optimal gains for the MPPI solution, we first compared it with an infinite horizon discrete-time Linear Quadratic Regulator (LQR) applied to a simple double integrator linear system.
-In this scenario, the algebraic Riccati equation was solved using $\bfQ = \diag{(1, 1)}$ and $\bfR = 1$, yielding the optimal Riccati gain matrix $\bfF_{\rm LQR} = (-0.958, -1.707)$ and the solution matrix $\bfS$.
+To assess the efficacy of the proposed method in determining the optimal gains for the MPPI solution, we first illustrate its behavior through a quantitative example involving an inverted pendulum system.
+These gains are compared to those obtained by applying an infinite horizon discrete-time Linear Quadratic Regulator (LQR) to the linearized system around the upward equilibrium.
+Although a formal proof of the relationship between MPPI and Riccati gains is not available at the time of writing, it is reasonable to assume that the methods should yield similar gains under similar circumstances.

+In this scenario, the algebraic Riccati equation was solved using $\bfQ = \bfI$ and $\bfR = 1$, resulting in the optimal Riccati gain matrix $\bfF_{\rm LQR}$ and the solution matrix $\bfS$.
 Next, we formulated an equivalent MPPI problem, aligning the running cost with that of the LQR and setting the terminal cost as $\ell_N = \bfx^T \bfS \bfx$ to solve the infinite horizon problem.
-The MPPI was then solved from an initial condition $\bfx_0 = (0.5, 0.0)$, with gains computed using \eqref{eq:gains_zero-order}.
+Three cases are considered for MPPI: first, using the same linearized dynamics as the LQR, then with the nonlinear inverted pendulum dynamics and, finally, including input bounds to saturate the optimal solution.
+The MPPI was then solved multiple times from an initial condition $\bfx_0 = (\pi/8, 0.0)$, with gains computed using \eqref{eq:gains_final}.
 This procedure was repeated while varying the number of samples $K$.
-The error norm comparing the MPPI gains to the optimal LQR gains is illustrated in Fig.~\ref{fig:lqr_gains_comparison}.
-The results demonstrate that the MPPI gains converge towards the LQR optimal gains as the number of samples increases.
-Notably, in all scenarios, the computed gains resulted in a stable closed-loop system.
-This empirically demonstrates that even gains derived from fewer samples are suitable for stabilization, albeit with some compromise on optimality.
+The results in Fig.~\ref{fig:lqr_gains_comparison} demonstrate that in the unconstrained cases (Linear and Nonlinear) MPPI gains $\bfF = \left(\pdv{u}{x_1}, \pdv{u}{x_2}\right)$ are on average similar to LQR optimal gains for both linear and nonlinear rollouts, with a variance shrinking significantly as the number of samples increases.
+As the gain computation relies on the linearization around the rollout trajectories, minor differences can be ascribed to the different state trajectories obtained with the linearized model.
+In the input constrained case, MPPI gains instead converge to zero: this effect, which correctly predicts the fact that no additional feedback action can be added to the control, stems from the fact that the partial derivative $\pdv{\bfpi}{\bftheta}$ collapses to zero when inputs are clipped.